Planning and budgeting against baseline performance

 And by extension, determine the maximum spend per channel, through both a bottoms-up and top-down budgeting process.

-Please see below for steps on how to accomplish:
+Please see below for steps on how to accomplish this:

 - Establishing baseline performance on the channel + tactic level

 - Scaling and cutting budget based on baseline performance

 - Determining optimal budgets per funnel position (top vs bottom of funnel)